Not Lazy, Just Frozen: Why You Can’t "Discipline" Your Way Out of Burnout

 The "Thaw" Protocol: 3 Steps to Exit Freeze

 You cannot "think" your way out of a freeze response because the freeze lives in the body, not the brain.
-You must use bottom-up processing (Body-to-Brain) to break the loop.
+You must use bottom-up processing (body-to-brain) to break the loop.

 Step 1: Somatic Shaking (The Mechanical Discharge)